GimmeDataNow/rns-dns/NOTES.md

 0x05	🚫 Verification required (name exists but not trusted) 0x06	🧍 Identity mismatch (wrong owner tried to update) // unlikely error. might reduce the index 0x07	🧱 System error or overload

+# entering into a record
+1. check if the name/suffix is available and is not reserved
+2. provide the public key form which the destination is computed

+# verifying a record
+1. enter the dns record
+2. request a verification from an authority
+3. obtain the verification
+4. maintain and update the verification

+improvements:

+eTDL with "use publicsuffix::List;"

+since the entries are long lived it might be useful to track: previous values in a seperate (slower) database who made the last update a reason for updating (probably in a seperate database)

+add support for a single domain name pointing to multiple destinations